kumar-vipin/shop-nodejs-aws-serverless/readme-resource/readme.txt

 3. The response from the lambda should be 1 searched product from an array of products (mock data should be used - this mock data should be stored in Product Service).
 4. This endpoint is not needed to be integrated with Frontend right now.

+## Evaluation criteria

+---
+Reviewers should verify the lambda functions by invoking them through provided URLs.

+- Product Service Serverless config contains configuration for 2 lambda functions, API is not working at all, but YAML configuration is correct
+- The `getProductsList` OR `getProductsById` lambda function returns a correct response (POINT1)
+- The `getProductsById` AND `getProductsList` lambda functions return a correct response code (POINT2)
+- Your own Frontend application is integrated with Product Service (`/products` API) and products from Product Service are represented on Frontend.
+AND POINT1 and POINT2 are done.

 # Task 4 (Integration with NoSQL Database)
 <details>